Locomotion (TV channel): Acquisition, shutdown and aftermath

+The international animated shows produced by MTV Networks and broadcast on Locomotion (like South Park) were picked up and were shown on a weekend animation block by MTV Latin America in 2004, while Bob & Margaret & Quads! were picked up Adult Swim, The Critic was picked up HBO Family, and Space Goofs was picked up by Jetix Latin America.
+By the end of Locomotion's existence, all the shows (with the exception of South Park) were cancelled, though South Park continues to air as of present day, and recently now airs on a localized version of its home network.

 VJs and design projects

 Locomotion was not only about adult animation and anime.
 On the last years of being on air, Locomotion seemed to be interest also in Graphic Design and techno music (House and Lounge or Chill-Out).

 In the early 2000s, graphic designers began to dabble in web animation to promote their portfolio and collaborate with other artists.
 Thus it was that Locomotion Channel, during the second half of its on-screen life, sponsored efforts to bring designers and animators together in time-lapse to win experimental animation shorts.
 This dynamic brought more content onto the screen, giving it an atmosphere of creativity that showed no limits.

 A clear example of these experimental animation samples was "Teevey".
 Teevey was a short animation written and directed by Robert Ramsden, animated with Adobe Flash (formerly Macromedia Flash) software by Simon Pike, accompanied by the catchy melody composed by Phillip Minss at Yellow Bird Studios.
 Robert Ramsden designed his character especially at the request of the channel.
 The protagonist of this drawing is a kind of giant dog that lives in a world far from any logic or meaning.

 Thanks to Locomotion, groups like Boeing and Miranda! began their career, today being recognized by MTV.

 Locomotion had a 30 min. block, called Fracto, where they featured music and design experiments that could be considered as experimental animation.